 6. Fish food for betta

-New Life Spectrum 0.5mm pellets is perfect both in size and nutrition value.
-It is in fact one of the best fish foods available as its main ingredient is whole krill.
-If you decide to feed your betta fish flakes, make sure to crush it to smaller pieces first.
+New Life Spectrum 0.5mm pellets are perfect both in size and nutrition value.
+It is, in fact, one of the best fish foods available as its main ingredient is whole krill.
+If you decide to feed your betta fish flakes, make sure to crush it into smaller pieces first.
 Omega One Flakes is the best flakes available because of its main ingredient, “whole Salmon.”

-Treats: Bloodworm is a good treat for betta, as their natural food is mostly mosquito larvae type of insects.
-Just make sure you do not over feed them with treats.
+Treats: Bloodworm is a good treat for the betta fish, as their natural food is mostly mosquito larvae type of insects.
+Just make sure you do not overfeed them with treats.
 Once or twice a week is enough.
-Too much high protein food might harm them, as they do not usually get mosquito larvae on daily basis.
+Too much high protein food might harm them, as they do not usually get mosquito larvae on a daily basis.
 Pre-soak it first if it is freeze-dried bloodworms.
 Thaw it first if it is frozen bloodworms.

 Any aquarium decoration that fits your personal preference will do.
 Plastic or silk plants, driftwood, artificial caves, etc., are all some good choices.
 Just make sure all of them are specialized for aquarium use.
 Since some non-aquatic items are known to poison the aquarium fish.
 I have heard a story of non-aquatic plastic plants releasing harmful chemicals into the water and caused the fish to be sick.
 Please also make sure there is no sharp object in a betta aquarium to tear/wound the long fin of betta fish.